General Privacy Notice

 Responsibility for Data Protection

-The School will appoint a Data Protection Lead (DPL) who will deal with requests and enquiries concerning the School’s uses of personal data and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+The School has a Data Protection Coordination Group (DPCG) who deal with requests and enquiries concerning the School’s uses of personal data and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+They can be contacted from this email address: [email protected]

 Why the School Needs to Process Personal Data